 Mr. Sheikh and family didn’t want numerous additions to the bathrooms, preferring to keep them simple and functional.
 The only thing they needed was storage.
 As a result, the Livspace designer installed laminate cabinets beneath the counter.
 The bathroom looks cleaner thanks to its wood colour and less grout joints.

 Since the bathrooms are compact, Kayle separated wet and dry areas.
 She installed a glass shower barrier in the small bathroom to divide the two spaces without bringing more visual clutter.

 Also Read: 5 common Home Decor dilemmas and how they can be resolved by Livspace

 If you love the look of Mr.Sheikh’s 4-room BTO Design Tampines Street , here’s another home you might like: This 90sqm Eczema-Friendly 4-Room BTO Interior Design in Hougang is Perfect For a Family of Five

 Wondering how you can make your 4-room design Tampines Street Singapore home look just as beautiful?
 We’ve are here to cover your needs.
 Book an online consultation with Livspace today.
-Have some comments and suggestions you’d like to share with us?
-We’re all ears!
+Also, if you have some comments and suggestions you’d like to share with us, we’re all ears!
 Feel free to write to us at firstname.lastname@example.org.